prrvchr/jdbcDriverOOo/README.md

 - The use of the SQL Array type in the queries.
 - Everything we are ready to implement.

-For now, only user management (read only) is available.
+For now, only the use of the SQL Array type in the queries is available.

 ### What has been done for version 0.0.1: